muremwa/read-urls-extension/README.md

 2. Copy 'reverse_lazy' url.
 3. Copy as a template tag.

 All three copy to clipboard and can be pasted in your code, all you need to change is names of the arguments to match you namespace *(The arguments are surrounded by **'%'** to make sure your editor or linter catches it to remind you to change it)*.

+The three are copied using keyword arguments i.e. _kwargs_ to switch to positional arguments i.e. _args_ add `urlWithKeywords: false` to settings.
 - - -
   ![hover buttons](media/imgs/hovering_buttons.png 'hover over a url to expose available actions')
 - - -